Halloween fell on a Saturday in 2020. It was now Friday, the day before Halloween; our eighth week. I was working with Lily in her office:

 There was no way she could understand what I meant by this, so she asked the only logical question, “What do you mean?”

-Knowing me well enough to accept I would not elaborate now-and would have only told her to be patient-she changed the subject, “What are you doing for Halloween tomorrow?”
+Knowing me well enough to accept I would not elaborate at that moment; and would have only told her to be patient, she changed the subject, “What are you doing for Halloween tomorrow?”

-Lauryn had learned of my situation by now: I was a father to identical twin boys that were now twelve, and one boy that was now six- turning seven, on November 1st.
+Lauryn had learned of my situation by now: I was a father to identical twin boys that were now twelve, and one boy that was now six; turning seven on November 1st, the day after Halloween.

-Laughing at her honesty, I responded with a laugh, “You have no idea Mama…”
+Loving the brutal honest nature of her words, I responded with a laugh, “You have no idea…”

 “HOW could you change the world?”

 When I am trying to make a point, I often do this.
 I ask questions or do something that I do not fully expect them to understand at first.
-Hopefully my students will learn this soon enough….
+Sooner or later they will understand this about me…

 Last week’s article I wrote was about ‘Anger.’
 After reading it, you may be wondering how I feel right now.
 You may be worried that I’m still upset over that argument with the principal.

-Let me explain why I did what I did….
+Let me explain why I wrote what I did…

-Alright then, “What would happen if you could change the world?”
+“What would happen if you COULD change the world?”